Future-Mobility-Lab/AAA-toolkit/README.md

 9. Produce the final pickle file for traffic speeds/traffic flows.

+The code implements multiple steps and code parts:

     Download OSM data for specific region from Geofabrik.: This code is responsible for obtaining OpenStreetMap (OSM) data from Geofabrik, a provider of free and up-to-date geodata derived from OSM.

     Download CTADS and extract the incidents in the area.: The next part of the code fetches data from the Countrywise Traffic Accident Data Set (CTADS).
 This data includes details about traffic incidents that have occurred in the specified region.